billgx/practice/1stPracticeFiles/LBPractice.md

 ## Add, Commit, and Push

-After you have made the desired changes, us `git add .` to easily stage all files that have been modified in the local repository.
+After you have made the desired changes, use `git add .` to easily stage all files that have been modified in the local repository.
 Then commit the changes using the following command

 ```
 git commit -m "New text file added"